epccs/RPUno/Hardware/Testing/readme.md

 These tests are for an assembled RPUno board 14140^9 which may be referred to as a Unit Under Test (UUT).
 If the UUT fails and can be reworked then do so, otherwise it needs to be scraped.

-**Warning: never use a soldering iron to rework ceramic capacitors due to the thermal shock.**
+**Warning: never use a soldering iron to rework crystals or ceramic capacitors due to the thermal shock.**

 Items used for test.